wbreiler/My-iPad-Workflow/README.md

 # Intro
-I've recently decided to make the switch from my [M1 MacBook Air](https://www.apple.com/us/shop/buy-mac/macbook-air/with-m1-chip) to an [iPad Pro](https://apple.co/3cw39qE) or [iPad Air](https://apple.co/3RfvMHg).
+I've recently decided to make the switch from my [M1 MacBook Air](https://apple.co/3KJJOix) to the [iPad 9th Gen](https://apple.co/2kOzApz).
+Some of the questions

+# Table of Contents

+# Writing Code

+# Adobe Creative Cloud

+# Note Taking